ibm-cloud-docs/vmwaresolutions/services/managing-entrust-kc.md

 ## Accessing the Entrust KeyControl console from the vSphere Web Client
 {: #managing-entrust-kc-accessing-console}

-To access the Entrust KeyControl console from the vSphere Web Client, use the following procedure:
+To access the Entrust KeyControl console from the VMware vSphere Web Client, use the following procedure:
 1. In the vSphere Web Client, find the virtual machines (VMs) that start with the names **KC1** and **KC2** that have the matching IP address that is found on the Entrust KeyControl service details page.
 2. Right-click **KC1** or **KC2**, and then click **Open Console**.
 3. Log in to the console by using the console credentials that you can find on the Entrust KeyControl service details page.